Alabama true freshman Jalen Hurts is double trouble for Washington Huskies

 But, as Baker hinted, Hurts has been everything and more that Alabama could have asked for as a true freshman.
 At 6 feet 2, 209 pounds, Hurts is built more like a fullback, and he’s rushed for 841 yards and 12 touchdowns in addition to throwing for 2,592 yards and 22 touchdowns.
 He was named the SEC offensive player of the year.

 “I think that it’s extremely abnormal, what he’s doing,” Alabama offensive coordinator Lane Kiffin said, adding: “He’s had an unbelievable year, again, for a true freshman.
-He has some great players around him that help and the defense and special teams have made a lot of plays.”
+He has some great players around him that help, and the defense and special teams have made a lot of plays.”

 The Huskies’ defensive plan is similar to the one they employed against USC’s redshirt freshman quarterback, Sam Darnold.
-On Wednesday, Darnold was the QB UW players most compared to Hurts, and Darnold’s scrambling ability helped the Trojans pull off a 26-13 upset of UW in Husky Stadium on Nov.
+On Wednesday, Darnold was the QB UW players most compared to Hurts, and Darnold’s scrambling ability helped the Trojans pull off a 26-13 upset of UW at Husky Stadium on Nov.
 12.

 “Sam did a really good job of keeping plays alive and was accurate with the ball and didn’t make a lot of mistakes that a freshman would make,” UW defensive coordinator Pete Kwiatkowski said.

-The one dual-threat quarterback who torched UW’s defensive this season was Arizona’s Brandon Dawkins in the Huskies’ overtime victory on Sept.
+The one dual-threat quarterback who torched UW’s defense this season was Arizona’s Brandon Dawkins in the Huskies’ overtime victory on Sept.
 24. Dawkins had 176 yards and two touchdowns rushing.

 The Huskies don’t believe that performance was a sign of any sort of systemic issue against running quarterbacks.